Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/business-and-technology/_index.md

 ## 1. Fundamental business concepts

 ### Business Types

 To make the most of your business goals and for legal purposes it is important to understand the different types of businesses you can be registered as.
-Depending on the nature of your software company and the game you will be designing you might consider the following 5:
+Depending on the nature of your software company you might consider the following 5:

 1. Sole Proprietorship
 2. Partnerships
 3. Corporation
 4. Nonprofit
 5. Cooperative

 #### 1. Sole Proprietorship
 A sole proprietorship is the simplest of business types and therefore also the most popular.
 It is a business that's owned by just one person where there isn't any legal or financial distinction between the business and the business owner.

 **The Positives**

  - Minimal forms and legal procedures to declare this type of business
  - Low start-up costs
  - Greatest freedom from regulation
  - Owner in direct control of decision making
  - Tax advantages to owner
  - All profits to owner

 **The Negatives**

  - Unlimited liability: owner is fully accountable for all of the profits, liabilities and legal issues that the business may encounter
  - Limited access to specific licenses and other documents
  - Difficult to raise capital
  - No continuity if anything happens to the owner